go-while/nntp-mongodb-storage/README.md

 This concurrency significantly improves the overall insertion performance, especially when dealing with a large number of articles.

-## MongoWorker_Insert
+## mongoWorker_Insert

-MongoWorker_Insert is responsible for inserting articles into the specified MongoDB collection.
+mongoWorker_Insert is responsible for inserting articles into the specified MongoDB collection.

-- By launching multiple MongoWorker_Insert instances concurrently (controlled by InsWorker), articles can be inserted in parallel, reducing insert times.
+- By launching multiple mongoWorker_Insert instances concurrently (controlled by InsWorker), articles can be inserted in parallel, reducing insert times.
 - This concurrent approach efficiently distributes the write workload across available resources, avoiding bottlenecks and ensuring efficient insertion of multiple articles simultaneously.
 - Before starting the insertion process, the worker initializes and establishes a connection to the MongoDB database using the provided URI and database name.
 - Upon receiving an article from the Mongo_Insert_queue, the worker performs a duplicate check based on the MessageIDHash to avoid inserting duplicates.